Reporter gene: History

+Reporters by discovery year

 Transformation and transfection assays

 Many methods of transfection and transformation – two ways of expressing a foreign or modified gene in an organism – are effective in only a small percentage of a population subjected to the techniques.
 Thus, a method for identifying those few successful gene uptake events is necessary.
-Reporter genes used in this way are normally expressed under their own promoter (DNA regions that initiates gene transcription) independent from that of the introduced gene of interest; the reporter gene can be expressed constitutively (that is, it is "always on") or inducibly with an external intervention such as the introduction of Isopropyl β-D-1-thiogalactopyranoside (IPTG) in the β-galactosidase system.
-As a result, the reporter gene's expression is independent of the gene of interest's expression, which is an advantage when the gene of interest is only expressed under certain specific conditions or in tissues that are difficult to access.
+Reporter genes used in this way are normally expressed under their own promoter (DNA regions that initiates gene transcription) independent from that of the introduced gene of interest; the reporter gene can be expressed constitutively ("always on") or inducibly.
+This independence is advantageous when the gene of interest is expressed under specific or hard-to-access conditions.

+Reporter genes employ diverse mechanisms to visualize or quantify gene activity: